Church of Body Modification: Legal cases

 In 2001, a member of the Church of Body Modification was fired from a Costco because of an eyebrow ring.
-The employee sued Costco claiming that wearing the eyebrow ring was a religious practice and thus protected under Title VII of the Civil Rights Act of 1964.
-The court ruled in favor of Costco, holding that Costco had reasonably accommodated her when they offered to reinstate her if she covered or removed the piercing.
-On appeal, the 1st Circuit affirmed the ruling, adding that Costco had no duty to accommodate the employee as exempting her from the dress code would result in an undue hardship for Costco.
+The employee sued Costco, claiming that wearing the eyebrow ring was a religious practice and thus protected under Title VII of the Civil Rights Act of 1964.
+The court ruled in Costco's favor, holding that it had reasonably accommodated her by offering to reinstate her if she covered or removed the piercing.
+On appeal, the 1st Circuit affirmed the ruling, adding that Costco had no duty to accommodate the employee because exempting her from the dress code would impose an undue hardship on Costco.

-A 14-year-old member of the Church was suspended from Clayton High School in North Carolina, United States because a nose stud was against the dress code.
-Her school principal said that she could not find any reason as to why the religion required her to wear the nose ring.
-The ACLU took the matter to federal court on free speech grounds, and a federal judge ruled in the student’s favor October 8, 2010.
+A 14-year-old member of the Church was suspended from Clayton High School in North Carolina, United States, because a nose stud was against the dress code.
+Her school principal said she could not find any reason why the religion required her to wear a nose ring.
+The ACLU took the matter to federal court on free speech grounds; a federal judge ruled in the student's favor October 8, 2010.